Hampshire Portage Service

 However, every effort is made to make sure our service is as accessible as possible, utilising the resources available through Hampshire County Council such as translators, Braille, large print, hearing loops, Makaton signs and symbols etc.

-Similarly all pre-school or nursery and childcare settings and childminders are encouraged to make reasonable adjustment to their environment to ensure all families can be included.
+Similarly all pre-school, nursery, childcare settings and childminders are encouraged to make reasonable adjustments to their environment to ensure all families can be included.

 All staff are qualified and experienced to a high level.